nateforsyth/nateforsyth.github.io/_posts/2019-04-06-building-shared-library-spfx-projects-and-shared-libraries-part-3.md

 ### Create your Library project

+This project is simple, it's intended to highlight the shell of a Utilities library, specifically including functionality to truncate a string.
+That specific functionality is irrelevant to the concepts being highlighted though.

 First, navigate to your favourite code repo folder, open a terminal (I prefer PowerShell).

 Next, check that you have the latest versions of [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/get-npm).